question id: lamb-rise-sofa-1

 question id: pig-see-pantry-3

-Exercise 7 Recall from Section@sec-monotonicity that a function is monotonically increasing on a given domain when the function’s slope is positive everywhere in that domain.
+Exercise 9 Recall from MOSAIC Calculus Sec 6.4 that a function is monotonically increasing on a given domain when the function’s slope is positive everywhere in that domain.
 A monotonically decreasing function, similarly, has a negative slope everywhere in the domain.
 When the slope is zero, or positive in some places and negative in others, the function is neither monotonically increasing or decreasing.

 - Function A is …